AinsleyJ/lab3-skeleton/Question.md

 This is a continuation of Lab 2.
 Lab 3 changes some of the requirements of Lab 2 and adds some new things to the world that we are simulating.
 The goal is to demonstrate that, when OO-principles are applied properly, we can adapt our code to changes in the requirement with less effort.

-Lab 3 also involves writing your own generic class.
+Lab 3 also involves writing your own generic classes.

 ## Queueing at The Counters

-Despite adding an entrance queue, the shop is still loosing customers.
+Despite adding an entrance queue, the shop is still losing customers.
 With CNY coming, the shop decided to rearrange the layout and make some space for queues at the counters.
 With that, customers can now wait at individual counters.

 In this lab, we will modify the simulation to add a counter queue to each counter.
-If the counter are busy when a customer arrives, the customer will join the queue and wait.
+If all the counters are busy when a customer arrives, the customer will join a queue and wait.
 When a counter becomes available, the customer at the front of the queue will proceed to the counter for service.
-Each counter queue has a maximum queue length of l.
-If every counter queue has reached its maximum capacity of l, then an arriving customer has to wait at the entrance queue.
+Each counter queue has a maximum queue length of L.  If every counter queue has reached its maximum capacity of L, then an arriving customer has to wait at the entrance queue.

 Just like Lab 2, the entrance queue has a maximum queue length of m.
 If there are already m customers waiting in the entrance queue, an arriving customer will be turned away.

 With the addition of counters, there is a change to the customer behavior in choosing which counter to join:

-- If there are more then one counters available, a customer will go to the counter with the smallest id (just like Lab 2)
+- If more than one counter available, a customer will go to the counter with the smallest id (just like Lab 2)
-- If none of the counter is available, then the customer will join the counter with the shortest queue.
+- If none of the counters is available, then the customer will join the counter with the shortest queue.
 If there are two counters with the same queue length, we break ties with their id.

 Note that, when a counter is done serving a customer, one customer from the entrance queue may join the counter queue of that counter.